Best Ethernet Cables 2026: Cat6 vs Cat6A for Business, WiFi 7, and PoE++

 Is Cat5e still acceptable for new installations in 2026?

-Cat5e has reached end-of-life status for new commercial installations.
-It cannot support PoE++ power requirements or multi-gigabit switching.
+No. Cat5e cannot support PoE++ power requirements (it fails the DCRU testing in ANSI/TIA-568.2-E at higher wattages) or multi-gigabit switching.
 Specify Cat6 as the minimum, with Cat6A recommended for any infrastructure expected to serve 10+ years.
-Cat5e should only be considered for maintaining existing legacy networks.
+Cat5e should only be considered for maintaining existing legacy networks where ripping and replacing isn't cost-justified.

 What is the difference between Cat6 and Cat6A cables for business use?